revature-13Aug18-java/code-samples-for-Cindy-Peng/P3-rideshare-user-service/README.md

 - Added features the front end application needed, including start time, account activation/deactivation/disabling, and refactored the update user settings endpoint.
+- Wrote JavaDoc documentation for the User-Service microservice.
+- Created JUnit tests for the repository, service, and controller layers using Mockito, MockMvc, Spring Boot Test, AssertJ.
+- Used ECL Emma to track code coverage and increased test code coverage to 74%.
 - Analyzed code quality with SonarLint and SonarCloud.
+- Participated in an Agile team environment.
+- Practiced developing on Git branches and pushing to the development branch, then merging to a master branch.
+- Cooperated with DevOps team to make sure added changes integrated well.